david4599/PricehaxBT/README.md

 # Pricehax BT
-Working prototype of the ESL hack project of furrtek (https://github.com/furrtek/PrecIR) using Pricehax BT app, Arduino Nano board and HC-06 (or HC-05) module for bluetooth communication.
+Prototype of the ESL hack project done by Furrtek (https://github.com/furrtek/PrecIR) using the Pricehax BT Android app, Arduino Nano board and HC-06 (or HC-05) module for Bluetooth communication.

+**Disclaimer:** Only for educational purposes and fun.
+Both Furrtek and I decline all responsability for any kind of issues related to an illegal use of this repo.
+Be smart, the prices in the store's database will not change, you have been warned.

 Videos about this project are archived in this [playlist](https://www.youtube.com/playlist?list=PLhEz48id1qqD27sRc73mDFfBpu_RcLxfZ) (most in French).